Intagrow

 Empathy Map (from interviews & early testing)

-I organised all my interview insights, materials, and results from our initial concepts into an empathy map to better understand and detect the pain points of our participants.
+I organised all my interview insights, materials, and results from our initial concepts into an empathy map to better understand and refine the pain points of our participants.

 Persona & Journey Mapping: